Solids, Liquids & Gases

 * The differences in how sound is conducted through air and solids

-* We investigate many different objects that vibrate, especially those in orchestras using wind, strings and solids
+* We investigate many different objects that vibrate, especially those in orchestras using wind & strings

 * Find out how vibrations in gramophone needles come about